-The Maryland Department of Natural Resources Center for Waterway Improvement and Infrastructure Program is now accepting grant applications from local governments seeking to build, enhance or rehabilitate public boating facilities or for dredging/navigation related projects.
+The Maryland Department of Natural Resources Center for Waterway Improvement and Infrastructure Program accepts grant applications from local governments seeking to build, enhance or rehabilitate public boating facilities or for dredging/navigation related projects.

 The grant program is designed to enhance recreational boating by improving navigation, constructing or renovating public access sites, as well as providing for public safety through the acquisition of marine fire/rescue vessels.

 Applications for Waterway Improvement Funds can be submitted through GrantsGateway within Outcome 5.
 Once an applicant creates a user profile, applications can be submitted between June 15 and August 15 for

 The Department of Natural Resources administers several state and federal grant programs that support the general boating public in Maryland.
 Most of these grants, highlighted below, are administered by the Chesapeake and Coastal Service, Center for Waterway Improvement and Infrastructure (the Center).

 Maryland’s Waterway Improvement Fund (WIF) provides financial support to local governments, to the department, and to federal agencies in the form of grants and/or loans for a wide variety of capital projects and services for the boating public.
 With the exception of when the Waterway Improvement Fund is used as match for federally funded pumpout grants, Waterway Improvement Fund grants are only available to public jurisdictions.

 Typically, jurisdictions apply for Waterway Improvement Fund grants in order to: